For best experience please turn on javascript and use a modern browser!

 More information

-As this project is being carried out on behalf of the City of Amsterdam, we kindly refer you to the Bridges and Quay Walls Programme for any specific questions or remarks.
-You can contact the project’s area manager, Léonie Deij, at: leonie.deij@amsterdam.nl or +31 (0)6 43654154.
+This project is being carried out on behalf of the City of Amsterdam by the Bridges and Quay Walls Programme.
+For any specific questions or remarks, we kindly refer you to the project’s area manager, Léonie Deij, at: leonie.deij@amsterdam.nl or

 For more details, please visit: